GabrielFVieira/jokeApiWrapper/README.md

   - size -> OPTIONAL.
 Defines the max size of the joke list.
 Default: 10, Max: 30

 ### GET [/categories](http://localhost:8088/categories)
-List all the availabel categories
+List all the available categories

 #### Return:
   Json object with the following format: